-Three Not Favourites (following Mark’s caveat that these need to be things I actually use, and here I’m “cheating” as he did by using categories instead of individual companies):
+Three Not Favourite Brands (following Mark’s caveat that these need to be things I actually use, and here I’m “cheating” as he did by using categories instead of individual companies):

 - Any company that answers the phone with an automated and apparently endless series of menus especially if I’m forced to phone in because the website can’t do what needs doing – one time when I finally reached a real person and expressed my frustration, I was told “you can dial 0 for an agent at any time.”
 “Why isn’t that given as one of the options then?”
 I asked.
 “We don’t put it on the menu because then everyone would choose it.”